aquarist-labs/aquarium/CONTRIBUTING.md

 You can clone from github with:

-	git clone git@github.com:aquarist-labs/backend
+	git clone git@github.com:aquarist-labs/aquarium

 Or:

-	git clone git://github.com/aquarist-labs/backend
+	git clone git://github.com/aquarist-labs/aquarium

 ### Submitting Bugs and Requesting New Features

-All bugs and feature requests can be filed in "Issues" in [Planning and Discussion](https://github.com/aquarists-labs/planning-and-discussion/issues).
+All bugs and feature requests can be filed in "Issues" in [the Aquarium Project](https://github.com/aquarists-labs/aquarium/issues).
 We use GitHub templates to manage the requests.
 You will either select:

 - Feature